stephengold/Maud/README.md

     + Click on the "Next >" button.
     + After the plugins have downloaded, click "Finish".
     + The IDE will restart.
- 6. In order to open the Maud project in the IDE (or in NetBeans), you will need to install the "Gradle Support" plugin:
+ 6. In order to open the Maud Project in the IDE (or NetBeans), you will need to install the `Gradle Support` plugin:
     + Menu bar -> "Tools" -> "Plugins" to open the "Plugins" dialog.
     + Click on the "Available Plugins" tab.
     + Check the box next to "Gradle Support" in the "Gradle" category.